How to Service and Maintain

 If the pressure needs adjustment there is a small screw on the side of the fuel pump that can be turned to adjust the fuel pressure

-the burner is running so you will need to remove the high voltage wires from the electrodes or transformer in order to prevent voltage from jumping
+burner is running so you will need to remove the high voltage wires from the electrodes or transformer in order to prevent voltage from jumping around

-around and giving you a real good sting.
-If the pressure is not coming into tolerance or is gradually dropping when running you'll have other issues
+and giving you a real good sting.
+If the pressure is not coming into tolerance or is gradually dropping when running you'll have other issues that will

-that will need to be dealt with.
+need to be dealt with.
 You may be sucking air into the fuel lines, you may have a bad fuel pump strainer screen, or a bad fuel pump.
-Either
+Either way it's

-you won't get enough airflow through the chamber to provide clean burning and your fuel pump may not develop full pressure due to lower RPM.
-To check
+won't get enough airflow through the chamber to provide clean burning and your fuel pump may not develop full pressure due to lower RPM.
+To check for

-for proper voltage take the leads from a voltmeter and test for adequate voltage at the hot terminal on the controller board.
-The Aqua-hot requires
+proper voltage take the leads from a voltmeter and test for adequate voltage at the hot terminal on the controller board.
+The Aqua-hot requires voltage

 Any flame requires both air and fuel in order to burn.
 To have a clean burning flame you need to have the proper ratio of air to fuel.